RodBarnes/ts_tools/README.md

 # ts_tools
 A collection of `bash` scripts to emulate TimeShift backups on headless systems.
-Each is intended to be instantiated within the `$PATH`, set as executable, and without the `.sh` extension.
-The recommended location is `/usr/local/bin`.

 (NOTE: Yes, TimeShift has a command line but TimeShift includes all the GUI libraries it needs even if they are needed on a headless system.
 Plus, this was a fun project.)

 ## ts_backup.sh
 Usage: `sudo ts_backup <device> [-d] [description]`